wishabi/jqr-helpers/Readme.md

 * `button_to_external` - create a working `button_to` button inside an existing form (!)
 * `will_paginate_ajax` - create a `will_paginate` interface that uses Ajax to
 replace the paginated contents.
+* `ajax_change` - monitor any inputs inside the given block for changes and send to the Ajax URL when they happen.

 There are two sets of options that recur throughout the methods here: